These chocolate macarons are the perfect sweet treat! Chocolate cookies filled with a rich dark chocolate ganache.

 - Line baking sheet with a silpat mat or parchment.*

-- Place the almond powder, icing sugar, and cocoa powder in a food processor.
-Process until just beginning to clump.
+- Place the almond flour, powdered sugar, and cocoa powder in a food processor.
+Process until it just begins to clump.

 - Sift and discard any bits that won't pass through the sifter.
 Set aside.